M-Vaidehi-R/ramesh_mamatha_integrated/README.md

 Open the colned folder, Click on the home-page folder in this file, and rest of the navigation is made very simple for the user convenience.

 ## Workflow
--created a repository named ramesh_mamatha_integrated in -Github -Cloned it down
+- created a repository named ramesh_mamatha_integrated in -Github
+- Cloned it down
--Created branches for adding files, adding images, adding -html and css and final checking.
+- Created branches for adding files, adding images, adding -html and css and final checking.
--Pushed all the branches to the main branch in the repo.
+- Pushed all the branches to the main branch in the repo.

 ## Credit
-followed the tutorials in [w3school] (https://www.w3schools.com/) website
+followed the tutorials in [w3school](https://www.w3schools.com/) website

 ## License
 MIT